ShaikhNomaan-png/Multiprogramming-Operating-System-/README.md

 - **Interactive & Educational:**
   Ideal for students, educators, and curious developers ready to dive into OS inner workings—without needing real hardware.

+- **Copilot Assisted:**
+  Parts of this simulator are enhanced by GitHub Copilot, ensuring clean code, modern best practices, and insightful comments to help you learn as you read.

 ---

 ## 💡 Features